intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 From this perspective, application of the robustness principle to the implementation of a protocol specification that does not change is logical, even necessary.
-But that conclusion relies on an assumption that existing specifications and implementations are unable to change.
+But that conclusion relies on an assumption that existing specifications and implementations cannot change.
 Applying the robustness principle in this way disproportionately values short-term gains over the negative effects on future implementations and the protocol as a whole.

 For a protocol to have sustained viability, it is necessary for both specifications and implementations to be responsive to changes, in addition to handling new and old problems that might arise over time.
-Additionally, software update mechanisms are much more common now than they were when the robustness principle was written; therefore, the cost of reacting to changes is much lower than it was in the past.

 Maintaining specifications so that they closely match deployments ensures that implementations are consistently interoperable and removes needless barriers for